 New York’s elite entertainment, fashion, and art crowds have been dining at French-Vietnamese restaurant Indochine since its doors first opened in 1984.
 This iconic spot has remained a perennial success story, serving some of the finest Asian cuisine in Gotham, and it continues to be the place to see and be seen.
 While bold-named patrons have included Mick Jagger, Andy Warhol, and Catherine Deneuve, the restaurant is also a draw for today’s hip, young crowd including Julia Reistoin-Roitfeld, Kaia Gerber, and Karlie Kloss.
 Indochine owners Huy Chi Le and Jean-Marc Houmard met when they both started out working at the restaurant.
 In 1986, Swiss-born Houmard had come to New York for a law firm internship.
 He worked at Indochine as a waiter during the evenings and he worked his way up.
 Le, a former law student in Saigon, began as a busboy and later became a manager and chef.
 In 1992, when the previous owner ran into financial issues, Indochine was up for sale.
 The two friends bought the restaurant with some business partners, and they have been at the helm ever since.
 Houmard and Le talked to us about the annual Lunar New Year party for their staff, Indochine’s expansion to Dubai, and an enviable business partnership that has spanned decades.

-You and Huy have been business partners for nearly 30 years, what makes your relationship work?
+Jean-Marc, you and Huy have been business partners for over 30 years, what makes your relationship work?
 How do you divide the responsibilities?

 JMH: I’m more in the front of the house, dealing with staff and customers.
 But we speak every day about the restaurant, from what happened the night before to what challenges we are dealing with in the weeks or months to come.
 Huy deals with the kitchen problems and comes up with ideas for new dishes.
 He also keeps a close watch on the financial aspect of the restaurant– something that is crucial to the life of any business.
 I look at the reservation book every single day and speak with the reservationists and managers about the night’s lineup, the table allocation, etc. I try to stop by most nights to greet the regular customers and VIP tables that have been coming for many years to the restaurant, which is important to ensure the continuity.
 Customers always like to be recognized and greeted by someone they’ve known for 10, 20 or 30 years.